oskarkarol/Get_My_Kernel_Format/README.md

    - In the Actions tab, locate the workflow named **"Process boot.img from URL"** or similar.
    - Click on the workflow and press the **Run workflow** button.
    - Enter the URL to the `boot.img` file you uploaded in Step 2.
-     - You can use the raw URL of the `boot.img` in your repository.
+     - You can use the raw URL of the `boot.img`.
 The URL should look something like:
        `https://filebin.net/gp05fto9lulm3qwg/boot.img`
    - Click **Run workflow** to trigger the GitHub Action.